unixorn/awesome-zsh-plugins/README.md

 - [rvm](https://github.com/johnhamelink/rvm-zsh) - Initiates RVM and adds rubygem binaries (like compass) accessible in the user's `$PATH`.
 - [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running `kubectl` by warning what context you're in after a definable number of seconds since the last `kubectl` command.
 - [safe-paste](https://github.com/oz/safe-paste) - A safe-paste plugin.
 See Conrad Irwin's [bracketed-paste](https://cirw.in/blog/bracketed-paste) blog post.
-- [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-rm functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
+- [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-`rm` functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
 - [saml2aws-auto](https://github.com/devndive/zsh-saml2aws-auto) - When using multiple AWS profiles, e.g. different accounts for your stages (development, pre-prod, prod), can be used to determine which profile is currently exported and if the token is still valid.
 - [saml2aws](https://github.com/onyxraven/zsh-saml2aws) - Add support for [saml2aws](https://github.com/Versent/saml2aws).
 - [sandboxd](https://github.com/benvan/sandboxd) - Speed up your `.zshrc` & shell startup with lazy-loading by only running setup commands (e.g. `eval "$(rbenv init -)"`, etc) when you need them.